huggingface/datasets/metrics/wer/README.md

 ## Metric description
 Word error rate (WER) is a common metric of the performance of an automatic speech recognition (ASR) system.

-The general difficulty of measuring performance lies in the fact that the recognized word sequence can have a different length from the reference word sequence (supposedly the correct one).
-The WER is derived from the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), working at the word level instead of the phoneme level.
+The general difficulty of measuring the performance of ASR systems lies in the fact that the recognized word sequence can have a different length from the reference word sequence (supposedly the correct one).
+The WER is derived from the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), working at the word level.

 This problem is solved by first aligning the recognized word sequence with the reference (spoken) word sequence using dynamic string alignment.
 Examination of this issue is seen through a theory called the power law that states the correlation between [perplexity](https://huggingface.co/metrics/perplexity) and word error rate.